What Level of Cut Resistant Gloves Do I Need?

-You know you need the cut-resistant gloves, but do you know what cut level is suitable for you?
+You know you need cut-resistant gloves, but do you know what cut level of cut-resistant gloves is suitable for you?

 To solve this problem, organizations in both the US and Europe have outlined industry standards for cut resistance in gloves.

-For US Standard, it is the ANSI And for Europe, the standard is EN388:2016 and ISO 13997.
-In this article we will talk about it.
+For the US Standard, it is the ANSI And for Europe, the standard is EN388:2016 and ISO 13997.
+These standards are used to determine the level of cut-resistant gloves.
+In this article, we will talk about it.

 Recommended reading: